-Greg Londe’s research and teaching explore 20th and 21st century transnational literature and culture.
-Londe received his PhD from Princeton University and his MA and BA from Washington University in St. Louis.
-Prior to arriving at Cornell, Londe was Assistant Professor/Faculty Fellow of Irish Literature at New York University.
-He has published essays on post-war English and Irish novelists, the poetics of the Cultural Cold War, and contemporary Irish crime fiction, and he is the editor of The Cracked Lookingglass: Essays in Honor of the Leonard L. Milberg Collection of Irish Prose Writers (2010), a collection of original essays by Paul Muldoon, Colm Tóibín, Paige Reynolds, Terence Brown, Clair Wills, and others that traces the history of Irish prose from 1800 to the present.
+My research and teaching explore transnational literature and culture with a focus on the 20th and 21st centuries.
+I received my PhD from Princeton University and my MA and BA from Washington University in St. Louis.
+Prior to arriving at Cornell, I was Assistant Professor/Faculty Fellow of Irish Literature at New York University.
+I’ve published essays on post-war English and Irish novelists, Irish poetry and the tourism industry, the poetics of the Cultural Cold War, contemporary crime fiction, and am the co-editor of The Cracked Lookingglass: Essays in Honor of the Leonard L. Milberg Collection of Irish Prose Writers (2010), a collection of original essays by Paul Muldoon, Colm Tóibín, Paige Reynolds, Terence Brown, Clair Wills, and others that traces the history of Irish prose from 1800 to the present.

 - Institutional histories of literary culture